Association for Talent Development: Membership

 ATD has an international as well as US membership base (more than 120 countries; 100 U.S. chapters; 18 international strategic partners and global networks).
 The association's members work in every industry and sector.

-Competency model
+Capability Model

-ATD has a competency model as a guide for its professional constituency.
+ATD has a capability model as a guide for its professional constituency.
+In 2020 ATD introduced a revised “Talent Development Capability Model”, which has been the subject of independent academic study in fields such as instructional design and organizational learning.
 The original model was published in 2004 and has been updated several times since.
-The current model, published in 2013, includes two tiers: foundational competencies, and areas of expertise (instructional design, performance improvement, training delivery, learning technologies, evaluating learning impact, change management, managing learning programs, integrated talent management, coaching, and knowledge management), and is a frame of reference for career growth and professional development.
-This model is a basis for ATD's Certified Professional in Learning and Performance (CPLP) and Associate in Talent Development credentials offered by the ATD Certification Institute.
+The current model published in 2020, includes three key domains of practice: personal capability, professional capability, and organizational capability that consist of 23 embedded capabilities, and is a framework to guide the TD profession in what practitioners need to know and do to develop themselves, others, and their organizations.
+This model is a basis for ATD's Certified Professional in Talent Development (CPTD) and Associate Professional in Talent Development (APTD) credentials offered by the ATD Certification Institute.

 About ATD

 ATD was founded as the American Society for Training Directors in 1943.
 The organization began in New Orleans during a training committee meeting of the American Petroleum Institute in 1942.
 The following year, a group of 15 professionals met for the first board meeting of the American Society for Training Directors in Baton Rouge, Louisiana.

 They became the governing body of the association, which convened its membership in Chicago in 1945.
 Other local, regional, and industry-specific training groups gradually aligned with ASTD.
 At the 1946 convention, ASTD adopted a constitution with the goals of: raising awareness on the standards and prestige of the industrial training profession and furthering the professional's education and development.

 ASTD retained these points as their official mission, even as the profession evolved and the business world changed.
 In 1964, the association changed its name to the American Society for Training & Development.
 ASTD eventually widened its focus to connect learning and performance with business results.
 In 2000, the organization chose to refer to itself just by the letters ASTD, to underscore that it wanted to broaden its scope as a professional organization.
 Its mission statement is “Create a world that works better.”

 On May 6, 2014, in order "to better meet the needs and represent the work of this dynamic profession," the American Society for Training and Development (ASTD) was rebranded to the Association for Talent Development (ATD).